ABwebGamesFan/ABwebGamesFan/README.md

 ## Hey there!
-I'm ABwebGamesFan (aka ABwebFan) and I like a lot of things, for games I mostly play Angry Birds, Geometry Dash and sometimes other games.
+I'm ABwebGamesFan (aka ABwebFan) and I like a lot of things, for games I mostly play Angry Birds, Geometry Dash and sometimes other stuff.
 As for coding, I mostly know Lua (from modding ab), some HTML, and in the future I'm hoping to learn C++ and maybe some Java.
 That's all for now, I hope you enjoy checking out my GitHub page!